Break.com: History

 In March 2007, Break.com signed a contract with NBCU Digital Studios to develop a streaming broadband series to be featured on Break.com, tentatively titled Breakers.
 The show planned to involve attractive women finding different ways to break objects.
 Breaker's advertising revenue was planned to come from businesses paying to have their product smashed on the show, with Break.com's young-male demographic expected to attract the advertisers.
 Break.com CEO Keith Richman stated at the time, "We have a male audience that likes attractive women and demolition."

 In April 2007, Break.com announced a deal with Fear Factor and Big Brother producer Endemol USA to create a new show called Record Breakers.
 That show was planned to center around contestants attempting to break obscure world records.
 Endemol chose Break.com for its ability to reach the young-male demographic.
 According to MediaWeek, the show was likely to carry pre-roll video advertisements and banner ads.

 In July 2009, Break.com partnered up with G4's Web Soup for their "This Week In FAIL" segment.

 In February 2010, Break.com purchased the PC game mod hosting network FileFront.com, which was previously owned by Ziff Davis Media.

 In March 2018, Break.com disabled all comments, user uploads and user pages on their site, putting an end to any kind of user interaction or participation.
 Viewership plunged, and on November 6 of that year, parent company Defy Media announced that it was ceasing all operations.

-The website had been owned by TMFT Enterprises, LLC., was sold to Yeah1 media group soon after and now shows general entertainment content.
+The website had been owned by TMFT Enterprises, LLC., was sold to Yeah1 media group soon after and showed general entertainment content.

+By June 2025, the server to the website began displaying a nginx message and later by September 2025, the site officially shut down and the domain was put up for sale.

+Break Casino

+By July 2026, Break.com had been relaunched as Break Casino, an online casino.
+The website described Break Casino as offering online slots, blackjack, roulette, baccarat, video poker and live-dealer casino games.